 Part of what makes a meme “viral” is that it refers to something that is generally known and acknowledged in pop culture.
 This quote comes from “Hotline Bling” by Drake, which is old, but I can’t get past the opportunity for wordplay!
 I simply took a photo and put the quote on it.

 Students will have a lot of fun with this and can use various apps and programs.
-If you’re using iPads, then PicCollage does a wonderful job.
-The meme generator mentioned above is quite simple for iPads, laptops or computers,
+If you’re using iPads, then Canva and PicCollage are easy to use and have free apps.
+I actually prefer Canva over other apps and programs because they have awesome pre-built templates, a ton of free images, and is quite intuitive!

 It’s important to note that you should monitor the memes they create.
 Obviously, the humor in this activity can open itself to students being inappropriate.
 However, this is easy to spot because a student will be snickering about it, showing it to the students beside them who in turn snicker uncontrollably, followed by a panicked look and frantic deleting when you approach them.